Table of Contents

 400-meter training high-intensity long rest and planning a season

-Most coaches will try and make their athletes peak at one point during this season, generally at the most important race.
+The majority of coaches will work to get their athletes to peak at some point this season, usually at the most significant race.

-400-meter training the way Hart recommends that the athletes peak and start again each time they have a major competition rather than just having one peak.
+400-meter training in the manner Hart suggests, with the athletes peaking and starting again each time they have a significant competition as opposed to only having one peak.

 Keep in mind that this program includes only the running portion.
 It is recommended that you take one of our strength programs and one of our plyometric programs and perform both of these three days per week.